deut-erium/auto-cryptanalysis/CONTRIBUTING.md

 - Identify special cases where cryptanalysis is easier or faster.
 - Determine the optimal number of encryptions from the oracle for a given set of parameters for recovery.

+## Aesthetics
+- Implement a GUI to display characteristic paths

 ## Extending Attacks
 Implement additional cryptanalysis attacks and their various flavors: